 Knowing your audience is key.

-Catering to your market buyer is an essential characteristic to building your product page.
-You will want to place your product in appropriate, and relatable contexts – this can refer to your images, your product descriptions, your verbiage, and everything in between.
-You want your buyers to have a clear understanding of what they are actually purchasing, and how it will be of value to them.
+Catering to your market buyer is an essential characteristic of building your product page.
+You will want to place your product in appropriate and relatable contexts.
+This can refer to your images, your product descriptions, your verbiage, and everything in between.
+You want your buyers to have a clear understanding of what they are actually purchasing and how it will be of value to them.

 When your product page and the products within it resonate with a buyer, a conversion becomes far more likely.